kuroko-lang/kuroko/README.md

 # → oh no!
 ```

 Runtime exceptions are passed to the `except` block as a special variable `exception`.
-As of this writing, runtime exceptions from the VM are strings.

 ```py
 def foo(bar):